-Stock market investing can play a crucial role in life, especially if you’ll be depending on savings to keep you afloat during your retirement years.
+Stock market investing can play a crucial role in your life, especially if you’ll depend on savings to keep you afloat during your retirement years.

-The longer we live, the more money we’re going to need, and stocks, while risky, can provide better returns than other types of investments.
-Yet many of us don’t understand the basics of stock investing.
+The longer we live, the more money we’re going to need.
+Although stocks are risky, they can provide better returns than other types of investments.
+Yet, many of us don’t understand the basics of stock investing.

 What’s your stock market aptitude?
 Test yourself with this quiz, and get up to speed at the same time:

 This is a tricky question.
-While stocks outperform many other investments in the long run, say, over 10 years, the shorter the time horizon, the more unpredictable, and thus risky, stocks become.
-So the answer to this question is false.
+While stocks outperform many other investments in the long run — say, over 10 years — the shorter the time horizon, the more unpredictable and risky stocks become.
+So, the answer to this question is false.

 Day trading and other forms of short-term investing are far too risky for the average investor and are not a good strategy for your retirement savings.